dse/mr-muncher/README.md

 The `version-2` directory contains the second version of the game, which was a CGA shitshow with a bunch of shit that was goofy as fuck.

+# License

+This game was shareware.
+I made $0.00 and got one snail mail response a few years later, which I never opened it out of anxiety.  :-(

+This game is [MIT licensed](LICENSE.md) now.

+Have fun.
+Or don't.